cmroche/OctoPrint-HomeAssistant/README.md

 # OctoPrint-HomeAssistant

-Enable MQTT based discovery of your OctoPrint server with Home Assistant.
+Enable MQTT based discovery of one or more OctoPrint servers within Home Assistant.

 ## Setup